nualagr/dargan-health-foods/TESTING.md

-This 'About Us' section can be reached easily from any page on the site through the links provided in the top navbar on the desktop, within the toggle dropdown navigation menu on a mobile or from the 'Quick Links' link provided in the Footer.
+This 'About Us' section can be reached easily from any page on the site through the links provided in the top navbar on the desktop, within the toggle dropdown navigation menu on a mobile or from the 'Quick Links' link provided in the footer.

 Beneath the 'About Us' text is a link which brings the user to the 'Our Story' page where they can read about the origins of the business and its ethos.